 Virima: Your Partner for Comprehensive, Effective IT Management

-Virima can help to improve IT incident and problem management, as well as IT Asset Management (ITAM), IT Service Management (ITSM), and IT Operations Management (ITOM), across your organization’s entire IT estate.
+Virima can facilitate IT incident management and proactive problem management, as well as IT Asset Management (ITAM), IT Service Management (ITSM), and IT Operations Management (ITOM), across your organization?s entire IT estate.

 Virima features can automatically discover and map your critical IT resources and the interconnections that link them to one another, your applications and services, and your users.
-They also produce useful, actionable reports about your IT environment, reports that can help you identify and resolve incidents before they become disruptive problems.
+They also produce useful, actionable reports about your IT environment that can help you identify and resolve incidents before they become disruptive.

 Virima is here to help.
 To get started, contact us today to schedule a demo and explore the possibilities!